narner/UrsusHTTP/README.md

 An Urbit HTTP/`%eyre` client for iOS/macOS in Swift.

-See my [Urchat](https://github.com/dclelland/Urchat) repository for a demo project.
+See my [Ursus Chat](https://github.com/dclelland/UrsusChat) repository for a demo project.

 ## Usage